-Drama Club Productions - Sponsor – Mrs. Natalie Pass (Room 512) - The OMS Drama Club performs two productions each school year - a play in the fall and a musical in the spring.
+Drama Club Productions - Sponsor – Mrs. Sarah Shiver (Room 512) - The OMS Drama Club performs two productions each school year - a play in the fall and a musical in the spring.
 Students of any grade level can be involved and participation in the productions as a performer is by audition only.
 Students can also be selected to assist with sets, costumes, and backstage work.
 If a student is in the fall production, that does not guarantee they will be in the spring production -- students will audition for each production.
 Commitment to each production is of utmost importance.
 Everyone is welcome to audition for Drama Club Productions!

-Robotics: Sponsor: Mr. Collins- The VexIQ Robotics Club is a competitive club based around the Engineering Design Process used to design, build, and program a robot.
-Once the team of students have built the bot, we enter competitions against the other team across the county and state.
-Over the past few years we have had several teams represent Otwell at the State Meet.
-Our ultimate goal is to qualify for Worlds.
-Club sign-ups begin on the second day of school and go until the club hits the max capacity of 40 members.
-Check out the VexIQ webpage for more information about robotics. https://www.vexrobotics.com/vexiq
+Robotics: Sponsor: Mr. Collins- The Competition VEXIQ Robotics Team is a competitive club based around the Engineering Design Process used to design, build, and program a robot.
+Once the team of students have built the robot, we enter competitions against the other team across the county and state.
+Over the past few years we have had several teams represent Otwell at the Local, State and World Level.
+Our ultimate goal every season is to qualify for Worlds.
+Click HERE to check out the OMS Robotics website.
+The fee to join the Competition Robotics Team is $175 for the entire year.
+Check out the VEXIQ webpage for more information about robotics. https://www.vexrobotics.com/vexiq

-Ukulele Club:Sponsor: Robbie Jones- Students will learn basic chords and strum patterns used in many songs and will practice those skills by playing and singing together.
-In addition to musical skills, students will learn social skills and group dynamics through playing together.
+Ukulele Club:Sponsor: Robbie Jones- Students will learn chords and strum patterns used in many songs and will practice those skills by playing and singing together.
+In addition to musical skills, students will develop social skills and group dynamics while playing together.
 The club will also offer an additional opportunity for students to find and develop connections with other students and teachers through common interest.
-There is significant research to suggest that academics are supported through musical endeavor, and additionally there are many social-emotional benefits as well, such as reduced anxiety and sense of community.
+Research suggests that there are many cognitive benefits of playing an instrument including an increase in neural activity, intellectual curiosity, auditory skills, creative skills, and coordination.
+Additionally, there are many social-emotional benefits as well, including reduced anxiety and sense of community.
 The ukulele club will strive to provide connection, spread positive messages, and bring a happy vibe to OMS!